sassoftware/viya4-monitoring-kubernetes/samples/external-alertmanager/README.md

-# Using an External AlertManager
+# Using an External Alertmanager

-In a typical deployment, each cluster uses a separate instance of AlertManager.
+In a typical deployment, each cluster uses a separate instance of Alertmanager.
-If you have multiple clusters, you might want alerts from all clusters to come from a single instance of AlertManager.
-You might also have an existing instance of AlertManager and want alerts to come from the existing instance.
+If you have multiple clusters, you might want alerts from all clusters to come from a single instance of Alertmanager.
+You might also have an existing instance of Alertmanager and want alerts to come from the existing instance.
-Use this sample to configure monitoring to use an external instance of AlertManager.
+Use this sample to configure monitoring to use an external instance of Alertmanager.

 ## Using This Sample